KonH/UDBase/Docs/Config.md

 	}
 ```

-**fsProperty** attribute is not mandatory, its can be used to define property name in file.
+**fsProperty** attribute is not mandatory, it can be used to define property name in file.

 For use in **Config** controller, you need to add your class type to it and assign node name: